Bdwrds/Udacity_MLOPs_p1/README.md

 - EDA plots in the ./images/eda/ directory
 - training results in the ./images/results/ directory
 - models that are saved in the ./models/ directory
+- feature importances results in the ./images/results/ directory